-I’ve been on a major beef kick lately.
-I love the flavor that comes out of beef with a simple rub and some time in the smoker.
+I've been on a major beef kick lately.
+I love the flavor of beef with a simple rub and some time in the smoker.

-One of the cuts that really tastes great after taking on smoke, is beef back ribs.
-In this post, I’m going to share how to cook beef back ribs on a smoker and share a simple smoked beef back ribs recipe.
+One of the cuts that tastes great after taking on smoke is beef back ribs.
+In this post, I will share how to cook beef back ribs on a smoker and share a simple smoked beef back ribs recipe.

 What Are Beef Back Ribs?

 In my post about Smoked Beef Chuck Ribs, I broke down the differences between Beef Back Ribs, Beef Chuck Ribs, and Beef Plate Ribs.
 In a perfect world, I'd eat Beef Plate Ribs every day.
 I'd also be wealthy enough to purchase beef plate ribs every day...

 By the way, another reason I like beef ribs, and any type of rib for that matter, is because they are great for a tailgate party.
 I'm super competitive, and love playing tailgating games!

 Some of my favorite tailgating games are cornhole, and ladder toss.
 When I was younger I might have included beer pong in this list, but I'm a "responsible" adult now.

 One of the reasons that I like beef back ribs is the price!
 Beef Back Ribs don't typically have a lot of meat on them, and you can get them for a steal at the grocery store.